Are You Ready for the Country: Critical reception

 The album was eventually certified gold, with four top ten singles, and topped the Billboard country albums chart.
 It also hit #34 on the pop charts.
 Allmusic states that Are You Ready For the Country is "the first time since the late '60s that one of Jennings' albums felt like less than the sum of its parts, and if it didn't necessarily mark the end of the era, it did mark the point when he started to ease back from his startling peak of creativity."
-Amazon.com: "Waylon was always sort of a rock-star type within the world of country music, so this 1976 album seemed like a natural..."